nghttp2/nghttp2/doc/sources/libnghttp2_asio.rst

 First we instantiate ``nghttp2::asio_http2::server::http2`` object.
-Then call ``nghttp2::asio_http2::server::http2::listen`` function with address and port to listen to and callback function invoked when request arrives.
+Then call ``nghttp2::asio_http2::server::http2::listen`` function with address and port to listen to and callback function, namely "request callback", invoked when request arrives.

 The ``req`` and ``res`` represent HTTP request and response respectively.  ``nghttp2::asio_http2_::server::response::write_head``